ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 Disk tablespace can be manually managed using the PCTFREE and PCTUSED parameters.

-The PCTFREE and PCTUSED parameters can be used to control the use of free space when performing input or update operation on raw data.
+PCTFREE and PCTUSED parameters can be used to control the use of free space when performing input or update operation on raw data.

 These two parameters are set using the PCTFREE and PCTUSED properties in the altibase.properties file.
 They can also be explicitly specified when a table is created using the CREATE TABLE statement or changed using the ALTER TABLE statement.